kamrandb/module8-streamlit-dashboard-enhanced/README.md

 ---

 ## Authors
 Developed as part of the 2024 AHI 507 coursework.
-Dr. Hants Williams - Created original streamlit app.
-Kamran Butt - Modified and enhanced streamlit app as part of course assignment.
+Dr. Hants Williams, created original streamlit application.
+Kamran Butt, modified and enhanced streamlit application code as part of course assignment.